SDonaldsonRutgers/ScottsWebsite/content/post/KCBS/index.md

 ---
-title: Research reveals influence tobacco advertisements on socail media has on people
+title: Research reveals influence tobacco advertisements on social media has on people

 # Summary for listings and search engines
 summary: New research found that people who see tobacco content on social media are over twice as likely to use tobacco than people who don't view that kind of content on their feed.
 For more, KCBS Radio news anchor Liz Saint John spoke with Scott Donaldson, researcher in the Keck School of Medicine's Department of population and Public Health Sciences at the University of Southern California.